angr/fidget/README.md

 against any exploit leveraging a buffer overflow or format string vulnerability, which is most of them.

-It is not done.

-You'll want to fix up the symlinks to idal and idal64.
+This branch is designed to try to use the lab's pet project, angr, instead of IDA.
+We'll see how that works out.